 2024 Humanitas Prize Watchlist

-In honor of the 2024 Humanitas Prize Nominees announcement in Variety, below is a watchlist of those films and teleplays with links to platforms they are streaming on.
-56 writers are nominated for their work across 9 juried categories.
-Winners will be announced at The Humanitas Prizes Award Show & Toast, an in-person event at Avalon Hollywood on September 12, 2024.
+Below is a watchlist of the films and teleplays which won or were nominated for the 2024 Humanitas Prizes and links to platforms they are streaming on.
+56 writers were nominated for their work across 9 juried categories.
+Winners were announced at The Humanitas Prizes Award Show & Toast, an in-person event at Avalon Hollywood held on September 12, 2024.

 Drama Teleplay